 Unfortunately, this arrangement was short-lived, with the opening of Ohio Stadium in 1922.
 Shortly thereafter, the university built a second airport on East Broad Street “near the country club,” while also using other local airports such as Sullivant Field on Neil Avenue.
 In 1939, Ohio State was one of a number of universities that took part in the Civilian Pilot Training Program, sponsored by the Civil Aeronautics Administration, for the purpose of fostering private flying

 WWII: Aviation at Ohio State Returns

 In support of its pilot training program, the university, in May 1942, purchased property for the development of an airport.
 The new facility was located on the outskirts of town, seven miles north of campus in northwest Columbus.
 The first plane to utilize the new airport landed at the field on November 5, 1942.
 What followed was the construction of the airport's first two buildings in the spring of 1943, and two 2,200 feet, hard-surfaced runways, taxiways, and aprons in early 1944.

 Partner in Research: The Ohio Project

-In the late 40s and 50s, the airport partnered with the farming community to research equipment for crop dusting.
+Beginning in the late 1940s and continuing into the 1950s, the airport partnered with the farming community to research equipment for crop dusting.
 Charles W. Kellenbarger, aircraft maintenance supervisor at Ohio State Airport, worked on the Ohio Project.
 This was “an airplane developed by the Ohio Flying Farmers Association, The Ohio State University, Civil Aeronautics Administration, U.S. Department of Agriculture and others, for use in spraying and dusting farm crops."
 A modified version of the Piper J-3, the airplane was built to take off from and land on short farm fields.
 (Science and Mechanics, 8/1956) However, the plane crashed in 1957 and the project was halted.

 Ohio State Aviation Hosts National Flight Competition